Butlin's Memorabilia Website

 Warner Holiday Camps

-As his business became successful, Captain Harry Warner would expand into the holiday camp industry with his first one in 1932, Hayling Island.
-Billy Butlin had worked with Captain Harry Warner on the camps as Warner's Holiday Camps started to become popular.
-Billy Butlin at this stage was very interested and joined the sites.
+As his restaurant thrived, Captain Harry Warner ventured into the holiday camp sector, opening his first camp in 1932 at Hayling Island.
+During this time, Billy Butlin collaborated with Captain Harry Warner as Warner's Holiday Camps gained popularity.
+Billy Butlin, intrigued by the developments, became involved with the sites.

 In loving memory of Captain Harry Warner.